Henok0728/OOP-inventory-management-system/README.md

-Inventory Management System (Java Swing)
+Pharmacetual Inventory Management System (Java Swing) 📌 Overview
-📌 Overview

 This project is a simple Inventory Management System built using Java for backend logic and Swing for the graphical user interface (GUI).